dnth/dnth.github.io/content/blog/contributing_to_open_source_lessons_learned/index.md

 Apart from that, I also shared my blog posts on Twitter and LinkedIn which resulted in online presence and visibility of my blog.
 Once again the IceVision community is very kind to share my posts and provided me some valuable feedbacks.

+Starting a website and learning its intricacies are something that I would never venture into had I not contributed to open-source.
+I never expected this, and I find this a huge bonus learning just because I started contributing to IceVision.

 #### 🙌 I learned about the kindness of strangers
 Through my experience in contributing to open-source, I learned that there are lots of kind people out there who are more than willing to help.